LeadHaste

 The reason is tone.
 Title case reads like a marketing email.
 Lowercase reads like a message from a person.
 Cold email's biggest enemy is looking like cold email.
 Anything that makes your message resemble a genuine one-to-one note — lowercase start, no exclamation marks, plain language, no bold claims — reduces the friction between the prospect and the open.

 This is also why we avoid ALL CAPS and heavy punctuation.
 Beyond the tone problem, ALL CAPS with excessive punctuation increases spam scores by 40-60% according to deliverability research.
-It's not just an aesthetic preference - it's a deliverability decision.

 What Destroys Subject Line Performance